MarkoPaul0/PrettyNSharp/README.md

 ### Example of PrettyNSharp checkbox

-Let's say you want your close button to look like this:
+Let's say you want your checkboxes to look like this:

 | ![](doc/radio_checkbox_demo.gif) |
 |:--:|